Nightre/Rapid.js/README.md

 Rapid is a focused WebGL 2D rendering engine for games and visual tools.

-If you don't want your renderer to dictate how your game is organized, Rapid.js is for you!
+If you want Pixi-level rendering without letting your renderer dictate how your game is organized, Rapid.js is for you!

 ## Full 2D Toolkit